-Bartley + Company Art is focused on emerging and established contemporary New Zealand artists and features critically relevant artwork in all media.
+Bartley + Company Art is focused on emerging and established contemporary New Zealand artists, and features critically relevant artwork in all media.
 The gallery believes that art is essentially social, with an underlying function of communication, and therefore chooses artists whose work has something to say.
-In their cosy gallery space, visitors will find artists such as Shane McGrath and his intriguing mini-metal sculptures reminiscent of jungle gym playgrounds of the 1950s and 60s, contemporary painter Andre Hemer and the bright bold colour explorations of Judy Millar.
+In their cozy gallery space, visitors will find artists such as Shane McGrath and his intriguing mini-metal sculptures reminiscent of jungle gym playgrounds of the 1950s and 60s, contemporary painter Andre Hemer and the bright, bold color explorations of Judy Millar.

 City Gallery Wellington

 City Gallery Wellington was the first significant non-collecting exhibition-based public gallery in New Zealand, and remains at the forefront of the country’s art institutions.
 It hosts local, national, and international artists, providing a space for the public to interact with contemporary visual art, architecture, and design.
 Known for its innovative exhibitions, City Gallery Wellington also strives to engage its visitors, offering artist talks, art workshops, lectures and more.
 International artists whose work has been exhibited in the gallery include Yayoi Kusama, Tracey Emin, and Frida Kahlo, but the space has also hosted important names from the New Zealand scene, including Bill Hammond, Ralph Hotere and Shane Cotton.

 City Gallery Wellington, 101 Wakefield Street, Wellington, New Zealand, +64 4 4 801 3021